 Surveys indicate that youth and adults in Wisconsin, in general, have very high rates of alcohol use and abuse in contrast to the rest of the United States.
 While the rates of alcohol use in Wisconsin are high, the rates of alcohol use among LGBTQ people do not differ greatly.
 Among LGBTQ youth in Wisconsin, there is an earlier onset of alcohol use and a greater likelihood of binge drinking, as well as significantly higher rates of use of tobacco, cocaine, inhalants, ecstasy, and heroin.

-In the US bars and clubs have played a vital part in the development of LGBT communities.
-Even today, especially in smaller and less developed communities, the importance of bars to the LGBT community cannot be overstated.
-This greatly complicates the mechanisms to address substance use.
+Historically in the United States, bars and clubs have played and continue to play a vital part in the development of LGBTQ communities.
+Especially in smaller and less-developed communities, the importance of bars to the LGBTQ community cannot be overstated.
+This reality greatly complicates the mechanisms to address substance use.

-Learn more about our programs related to substance abuse:
+Learn more about our programs related to substance use: